Volcanic mountains and a beautiful coastline with stretches of white sand attract visitors to South Korea's southern island of Jeju.

 They must take a PCR test within 72 hours of departure one upon arrival and the final test on the 6th or 7th day if they will stay for 8 days or more.

-They also need some documents such as an official COVID-19 vaccination certificate and a copy of their travel medical insurance.
+They also need a couple of documents such as a negative PCR test result an official COVID-19 vaccination certificate and a copy of their travel medical insurance.

-Under the South Korea-Singapore travel bubble agreement that kicked off on November 15th 20 people from Singapore arrived on Jeju island.
+Under the South Korea and Singapore travel bubble agreement that kicked off on November 15th 20 people from Singapore arrived on Jeju island.